Does Medicare Cover Chiropractic Services?

 Understanding Medicare Chiropractic Coverage

 Chiropractic care is a healthcare discipline that focuses on diagnosing and treating mechanical disorders of the musculoskeletal system, particularly the spine.
-It encompasses a range of techniques and therapies, including:
+It will likely encompass a range of techniques and therapies, including:

 • Soft tissue therapy